One Devonshire Gardens

 One Devonshire Gardens (officially known as Hotel du Vin at One Devonshire Gardens) is a luxury hotel located in the West End of Glasgow, Scotland.
 The hotel holds a licence as a marriage venue.

 History

 Devonshire Gardens is a B-listed terrace of five townhouses, constructed in the 1870s.
 The hotel was opened by Ken McCulloch in 1986 in Number One, although it has since expanded to occupy all five houses, Number Four being the last acquired.
 The hotel now has forty-nine bedrooms, and in 2006 was acquired by the Hotel du Vin chain, which also operates Malmaison hotels.
-Celebrity chef Gordon Ramsay ran the hotel's restaurant, Amarylis, until 2004.
+Celebrity chef Gordon Ramsay ran the hotel's restaurant, Amarylis, from 2002 until 2004.